lucassantosf/devops/aws/vpc.md

         'Inbound Roles' - what origin can from OUT to IN 'SSH', port 22, My IP, describe it
             'HTTP', port 80, My IP, describe it
             'HTTPS', port 443, My IP, describe it

-    3. After second SG was created , edit the RDS SG , and put on Inbound Roles, allowing port 3306 for SG of API
+    2. For RDS, creating:

+        Name it

+        Select the VPC

+        'Inbound Roles' - what origin can from OUT to IN for two cases:
+            'Type Mysql', port 3306, My IP, describe it 'Type Mysql', port 3306, SG of API, describe it

 # Concepts: